FabioChiodini/ProjectSpawntck/README.md

 - This contains data that is used for GCE authentication (Service account keys type in JSON format)

+## Kubernetes Configuration Files
+Yaml files for the Kubernetes deployment are located in /kubefiles

+These files start an ELK application deployed in multiple containers and publish it over the internet on a GKE cluster.

 ## Service Discovery

 For demo purposes two service discovery services are used: Consul and etcd